arvidn/libtorrent/docs/settings.rst

 ``no_recheck_incomplete_resume`` determines if the storage should check the whole files when resume data is incomplete or missing or whether it should simply assume we don't have any of the data.
-By default, this is determined by the existance of any of the files.
+By default, this is determined by the existence of any of the files.
 By setting this setting to true, the files won't be checked, but will go straight to download mode.